Chapter 18.24

 3. Where such lighting is required by the Planning Director to protect public health or welfare, or as part of the camouflage for a particular design.

 M. Signage.
 No advertising signage shall be displayed on any WCF except for government required signs shown in the WCF permit application.
-Additionally, site identification, address, warning, and similar information plates may be permitted where approved by the Planning Commission or Planning Director.
+Additionally, site identification, address, warning, and similar information plates may be permitted where approved by the Planning and Transportation Commission or Planning Director.

 Notwithstanding the foregoing, each equipment cabinet shall have a sign visible from a publicly accessible area, identifying the name, address, twenty-four-hour local or toll-free contact telephone number for both the permittee and the party responsible for maintenance of the facility.
 Information shall be updated in the event of any changes.